 - questions gif

-- how many questions are typically questions asked during an interview
+- how many interview questions are asked

 - how many questions are usually asked at an interview?